pagopa-archive/io-sdk/DEVEL.md

 Finally you build "snapshot" images and installers.
 Those images will be tagged with a  snapshot tag from date and time (in format `%Y.%m%d.%H%M-snapshot`) .
 This will also build installers for each platform.

 You can build "release" images and installers with `make VER=X.Y.Z-T release`.

+## Base images

+The server, the ide and the installer all uses some base images, that are pretty stable and change rarely.

+If you really need to change them, you need to get a password to write in some public repository (`pagopa` on DockerHub currently)

+`cd images ; make`

+They are tagged with the date you built them.
+If you change the tag you will also have to change the tag in `admin/Dockerfile` and `ide/Dockerfile`

+The process is manual because it is infrequent and needs awareness of what you are doing.